jfinley6/reddit-keyword-monitor/README.md

 - "Subreddit Name changed to ..."
 - "No internet

-Clicking "Start Checking Posts Automcatically will run the program every minute and can be turned off when desired.
+Clicking "Start Checking Posts Automatically" will run the program every minute and can be turned off when desired.
 Clicking the button will prompt a popup from your computer asking for permission to run the program in the backround.

 ### Questions